ShemmyYo/slot-mashine-python/README.md

 It is a Python terminal game, deployed on Heroku using Code Institute's mock terminal to run.
 This project has been designed for educational purposes

-Users are welcomed by the main menu where they enter name and city before being brought to the main menu where they can choose option 1 to start the game or option 2 to view instructions (Q to Quit).
+Users are welcomed by the main menu where they enter their name and city before being brought to the main menu where they can choose option 1 to start the game or option 2 to view instructions (Q to Quit).

-After choosing to start the game they are type in their name and city .
+After choosing to start the game they type in their name and city.
-Users are given the option to start with a default balance of €100 or change it to pre-defined amount or set it manually hence change difficulty level.
+Users are given the option to start with a default balance of €100 or change it to the pre-defined amount or set it manually hence changing difficulty level.

 Next, users are asked to choose the number of lines they wish to bet on (1-3).
 The more lines the bigger chance of winning, however, the user bet is then multiplied by the number of lines the user wishes to bet on and deducted from the total balance.
 Once, users choose the number of lines to bet on, this information is confirmed and printed back to the screen.